Regulation 19 - Completing a Disciplinary Report

 2. If you have any questions ask earlier rather than later.

-5. Please use Email for your report, if this is not possible liaise with the Society Discipline Secretary for a suitable alternative.
+4. Please use Email for your report, if this is not possible liaise with the Society Discipline Co-Ordinator (Paul Warrington) for a suitable alternative.

 Checklist